renaudallard/sniproxy/README.md

 - Enable `bad_requests log` to see rejected requests in error log

 **DNS resolution not working**
-- Ensure SNIProxy was built with `--enable-dns` and UDNS library
+- Ensure the c-ares development headers were available when SNIProxy was built
 - Check `sniproxy-resolver` process is running (should appear in process list)
 - Verify nameserver configuration and network connectivity